Technology

 Windows:

-- Operating System: Windows 10, Windows 11 is recommended
+- Operating System: Windows 11 is recommended

 - Processor: Intel Core i5 processor, AMD Ryzen 5